Hyundai Aero City: New Super Aero City F/L (February 2008–Jul 2018)

+New Super Aero City F/L (Jul 2018–Jan 2024)

+The New Super Aero City was launched in 2018 with its facelift similar to the Hyundai Universe.
+The CD type audio system and MP3 player was added in 2010, the air suspension is now added as an option in 2012, in 2015 the Inline-six H310 Euro 6 Diesel engine is introduced.

-New Super Aero City F/L Low Floor
+New Super Aero City F/L Low Floor (July 2018–)

-The Hyundai New Super Aero City F/L CNG Low Floor Bus Handicapped Allison or ZF entry, manufactured since 2008.
+The Hyundai New Super Aero City F/L CNG Low Floor Bus Handicapped Allison or ZF entry, manufactured since July 2018.

+With the implementation of mandatory low-floor buses from January 19, 2023, all Hyundai Motor Company urban high-floor buses, excluding low-floor buses, will be discontinued from January 2024, and the high-floor buses were completely abolished on the website on January 3 of that year.

 Models

 The Aero City was built on the Mitsubishi Fuso bus chassis until 1994, when Hyundai created its own bus chassis.
 The Aero City has been produced under many different names.